Characters and transfer maps via categorified traces: Traces of C -linear oo -categories

-Here the right vertical functor sends an algebra $R \in \Alg(\cC)$ to the subgroup $R^{\times}$ of invertibles in the $\EE_1$-monoid $\Map_{\cC}(\unit_{\Cc},R)$.
-Taking the left adjoints of all the functors in the above diagram produces another canonically commuting square:
+Here the right vertical functor sends an algebra $R \in \Alg(\cC)$ to the subgroup $R^{\times}$ of invertibles in the $\EE_1$-monoid $\Map_{\cC}(\unit_{\Cc},R)$. \end{cor} \begin{proof} Passing to left adjoints, we may equivalently produce a commutative square of the form

-Thus, we get the following: \begin{lem} For a pointed connected space $A$, we have a natural equivalence

-\end{lem} \begin{proof} Starting with $\Omega A \in \Grp(\Spc)$ and using the commutativity of the above square of left adjoints yields the desired equivalence. \end{proof}